Changing data with config modifiers

 • The Put flavor allows you to write data—either replacing existing data or creating new data—to specific parts of a payload.

 Config modifiers specify a selector or path pattern that points to the part(s) of a payload that you want to create, replace, or delete.
 For Put flavors, there's also a schema with instructions for how to build or replace data at the specified selector path.
-Learn how to build a config modifier.
+Learn how to build a config modifier schema.

 One config modifier can create, replace, or delete values or fields at one selector or path at a time.
 However, the path value might be an array with multiple values.
 You must create a config modifier for every selector you want to alter in a payload.
-Learn how to create a config modifier.
+Learn how to set up a config modifier.

 Linking to processing stages